 Successful scalps rely on expert charting.
 And computers are as good at charting as you tell them to be!

 Creating a successful algo isn’t easy.
 If it were, we’d all be trading from our private islands by now.
 But for the right kind of trader, it can work.

 Just make sure you backtest your algorithms thoroughly.
 You’ll need to keep backtesting for as long as you use this strategy.
 Market conditions can change in an instant.

 Cons for Scalping

 Making several trades per day can mean more commissions, more fees, and more costs.
 And that can ultimately eat into your bottom line.

 Take Advantage of StocksToTrade Features When Scalping

-The StocksToTrade team and I developed the platform to be the exact toolset we always wanted.
+The StocksToTrade team developed the platform to be the exact toolset we always wanted.
 It helps make analyzing and trading stocks easier.